-Ice is just around the corner, and even if you haven’t taken your deer or aren’t ready for hardwater, it’ll soon be upon us.
+Ice is just around the corner, and even if you haven’t taken your deer or aren’t ready for hard water, it’ll soon be upon us, and Northland Tackle has an ice primer for you.
 That means a complete reset as an angler, from long rods to short, big baits to smaller ones, and a host of other changes to your approach.
-It’s probably not a bad idea to check out some early ice spots via the boat while you can, as it’s always easier to cover water side-scanning than drilling-down.
-It’s also not a bad time to take inventory on what you’ve got so you can start building out lists on what to get.
+It’s probably not a bad idea to check out some early ice spots via the boat while you can, as it’s always easier to cover water side-scanning than drilling down.
+It’s also not a bad time to take inventory of what you’ve got so you can start building out lists of what to get.
 It can be challenging to find the colors, shapes, and sizes of everything you may want to fish with, so it helps to get a handle on those needs sooner than later.

-- Tungsten Mud Bug – The Northland Tungsten Mud Bug is a new staple in the tungsten category, featuring a 45-degree downturned hook, solid tungsten jig with upturned eye, and some great colors.
-Like all tungsten offerings, it exels in fishing fast, and it’s heavier-than-lead attributes allow you to fish smaller sizes quickly without over-clubbing fish and waiting for your lure to drop both.
+- Tungsten Mud Bug – The Northland Tungsten Mud Bug is a new staple in the tungsten category, featuring a 45-degree downturned hook, solid tungsten jig with an upturned eye, and some great colors.
+Like all tungsten offerings, it excels in fishing fast, and its heavier-than-lead attributes allow you to fish smaller sizes quickly without over-clubbing fish and waiting for your lure to drop both.

 - Tungsten Gill-Getter – The Northland Tungsten Gill Getter Jig sports a more horizontal, flatter design that sits well in the water and tantalizes big bull gills.
 Like the Mud Bug, it fishes fast but also features a wider footprint that makes it more discernable on electronics without being overly large or obtrusive for interested panfish species.